by Rebekah Rombom '08

 “All of it’s going to come together,” Perry says, “but it’s just trying not to rush it, that’s sort of the approach that I’ve realized.”

 When he graduated, Perry decided not to rush entering the workforce, either.
-The Oklahoma native had set his sights on a position at British Airways that he’d learned about through a blitz from Career Services.
+The Oklahoma native had set his sights on a position at British Airways that he’d learned about through a blitz from Center for Professional Development.
 The job included a management training program and presented the opportunity to live in Europe and travel.

 But Perry was not offered the job with BA when he applied his senior year, and returned to Oklahoma after graduation.

 “I went home to try and figure out what I really wanted to do in life,” he says, “and the thing that came back to me was that I really needed more of an experience with practical type courses.”

 A religion major and government minor while at the College, Perry had not taken any internships during his Dartmouth career, but served three successive internships after graduation.
 He also enrolled in Oklahoma State University to take classes in economics, statistics and marketing.
 When he applied for the BA position again in 2000 with the extra experience on his resume, Perry was offered the job.